Speed Demon (Michael Jackson song)

-"Speed Demon" is a song by American recording artist Michael Jackson from his seventh studio album, Bad.
+"Speed Demon" is a song by American singer and recording artist Michael Jackson from his seventh studio album, Bad.
 It was written, composed and co-produced by Jackson, and produced by Quincy Jones.
-"Speed Demon" is a funk rock song whose lyrics pertain to driving fast.
-The song was released on September 4, 1989, as a promotional single for both the album and the 1988 film Moonwalker.
+"Speed Demon" is a funk rock and synth-funk song whose lyrics pertain to driving fast.
+The song segues into the fourth track of Bad, "Liberian Girl".
+A promotional single was released on September 4, 1989, as part of the campaign around the 1988 film Moonwalker.
 The song received mixed reviews from contemporary critics.

 Background

 "Speed Demon" was written and co-produced by Michael Jackson, and produced by Quincy Jones.
 It appears on Jackson's album, Bad.
 Reportedly the song was originally planned to be released as an official single, but it was instead released as a promotional single.
 A 7" single was produced to promote the single release of "Speed Demon", as the song had become popular because of its use in the Moonwalker movie (as with "Leave Me Alone"), but the single release of "Speed Demon" was subsequently cancelled.
 The song's lyrics are about driving fast.
 According to Jones, Jackson wrote the song after he received a traffic ticket, which caused him to arrive late to the recording studio.
 Jones told him to write about how he felt, which he did, thereby turning it into a song.
-Although "Speed Demon" was part of Jackson's Bad album, Jackson did not perform the song during his Bad World Tour, nor any of his other tours. the demo which was recorded the same year as the final version was leaked in LQ in 2020 and a HQ version was leaked in 2023.
+Although "Speed Demon" was part of Jackson's Bad album, Jackson did not perform the song during his Bad World Tour, nor any of his other tours.

 The song was remixed by dubstep group Nero for the 25th anniversary of Bad.